bio-phys/cadishi/README.rst

 kindly request that you cite Cadishi in your publications and presentations.
 We suggest the following citations as appropriate:

-* TODO: add proper paper reference once it is publicly available.
-  Use the following reference in the meanwhile:
+TODO: Add proper paper reference once it is publicly available.
+Please use the following reference meanwhile:
-* K. Reuter, J. Koefinger: Cadishi, https://github.com/bio-phys/cadishi, 2017.
+"K. Reuter, J. Koefinger: Cadishi, https://github.com/bio-phys/cadishi, 2017."